civican/legisinfo/42-1/bills/C-30/bill_text.md

 Paragraph 16(1)(b) of the `Canada Corporations Act` is replaced by the following:

-to apply for, purchase or otherwise acquire any patents, patent rights, **certificates of supplementary protection issued under the `Patent Act`, rights under such a certificate**, copyrights, trade marks, formulae, licences, concessions and the like, conferring any exclusive or non-exclusive or limited right to use, or any secret or other information as to any invention that may seem capable of being used for any of the purposes of the company, or the acquisition of which may seem calculated directly or indirectly to benefit the company, and to use, exercise, develop or grant **licences** in respect of, or otherwise turn to account, the property, rights or information so acquired;
+to apply for, purchase or otherwise acquire any patents, patent rights, certificates of supplementary protection issued under the `Patent Act`, rights under such a certificate, copyrights, trade marks, formulae, licences, concessions and the like, conferring any exclusive or non-exclusive or limited right to use, or any secret or other information as to any invention that may seem capable of being used for any of the purposes of the company, or the acquisition of which may seem calculated directly or indirectly to benefit the company, and to use, exercise, develop or grant licences in respect of, or otherwise turn to account, the property, rights or information so acquired;

 ### Section 119

 Paragraph 68(1)(e) of the Act is replaced by the following:

-a mortgage or charge on goodwill, on any patent or licence under a patent, **on any certificate of supplementary protection issued under the `Patent Act` or licence under such a certificate**, on any trade mark or on any copyright or licence under a copyright,
+a mortgage or charge on goodwill, on any patent or licence under a patent, on any certificate of supplementary protection issued under the `Patent Act` or licence under such a certificate, on any trade mark or on any copyright or licence under a copyright,

 ### Section 120

 Clause 121(1)(k)(iv)(C) of the Act is replaced by the following:

-patents **and certificates of supplementary protection issued under the `Patent Act`**,
+patents and certificates of supplementary protection issued under the `Patent Act`,

 ### `Nuclear Energy Act`